 What the Work is Like

 Delivery partners can pick their own hours and work whenever they want.
 It is totally up to you if you want to work everyday or stay at home.
 When you’re ready to work, you go online in the app, and it will alert you when orders come in.
 If you accept an order, you just navigate to the restaurant, and the app provides you with optional GPS directions.
 Once you’ve dropped off the food to the customer you get paid instantly and can transfer the funds into your bank account right away!

 Subject to local laws, you can work as much as you want, so the sky’s the limit on the amount of money you can bring in!

 The registration process can have you approved in minutes!
 You could literally be in your car delivering food as soon as you get done reading this blog post- so why not give it a try?

-Take note that the information in this blog post pertains to policies in the United States and Puerto Rico.
+Take note that the information in this blog post pertains to policies in the United States.
 Check Uber’s website in your region for specific information on polices and procedures outside of the United States.